SEATTLE EMPLOYMENT LAW ATTORNEYSRequest your consultation

 When you get a new job, two important documents you may receive as part of your employment contract are the non-compete and severance agreements.
 Before you sign on the dotted lines, however, bring these documents to an employment law attorney in Seattle for inspection.
 While these are fairly standard agreements, they may contain fine print that infringes upon your rights or break the law.

 The attorneys at Zoldan Law Group PLLC can review new employment documents to help protect your rights at a future place of work and/or take action if an employer has done something wrong.
-Call (480) 442-3410 today to start with a free consultation with our lawyers in Seattle.
+Call (480) 442-3410 today to start with a consultation with our lawyers in Seattle.

 Why Choose Zoldan Law Group PLLC?